 - An undergraduate grade point average in engineering, science, and mathematics courses of 3.0 on a 4.0 scale

 - A minimum of three letters of strong support from former teachers or supervisors

-- A minimum combined (verbal and quantitative) score of 1050 on the Graduate Record Examination (GRE) Aptitude Test for Civil Engineering applicants and a minimum score of 308 for Ocean Engineering applicants.
+- A minimum combined (verbal and quantitative) score of 300 on the Graduate Record Examination (GRE) Aptitude Test for Civil Engineering applicants and a minimum score of 308 for Ocean Engineering applicants.

 - A minimum score of 550 on the Test of English as a Foreign Language (TOEFL) for students whose first language is not English and who have not received a degree from a college or university in which English is the sole language of instruction.